Superrehtard/old_diaspora_wiki/Community-supported-seeds.md

 Here's a list of seeds ran by the Diaspora community members.
-Please add yours to the alphabetically correct location.
-The image shows if the seed is online.
+Please add yours to the correct location in alphabetical order.
+If the image is shown, the seed is online at the moment.

 * [[http://diaspora.now.im]] [[http://diaspora.now.im/images/user/default.jpg|height=40px|]]
     * Opened: 17.09.2010